felixlopz/hubrise-test-task/content/docs/en/permissions.md

 ----------------

-**IMPORTANT NOTE**: You can not remove your own user profile from **Permissions**.
-To remove your profile from an Account, set another user as an Admin, and have them remove your profile from the Account.
+**IMPORTANT NOTE**: An account cannot be left without Admin.
+Before you remove your user profile from an Account make sure there is an Admin user with permissions.
+If not, you can change permissions of an existing user or give Admin permissions to **test@hubrise.com**.

 ----------------